Andrewodwyer/Star-academy/README.md

 ### Rock paper Scissors game page

-- The name of the game immediately focuses the player, following this is the iput area for the players name.
+- The name of the game immediately focuses the player.
 - The information below "First to 5 wins!" gives the player their goal.
 - Codename input field.
 When the player enters their name/codename it appears in the pilot text section.
 - Design of this input form: